que-es-un-array

 length = len(names)

-A ARRAY is a data structure that stores elements contiguously in memory.
-Reading an element from an array is very efficient, as it can be accessed directly through its index in constant time O(1).
+An ARRAY is a data structure that stores elements contiguously in memory.
+Reading an element in an array is very efficient, as it can be accessed directly through its index in constant time O(1).

-Insertion and deletion of elements do not exist as an operation because an array has a fixed size.
+Insertion and deletion of elements do not exist as operations because an array has a fixed size.

 On the other hand, searching requires traversing all elements in the worst case, which also has a linear time complexity O(n).